 Allow the new tattoo to air dry.
 Drying with a towel or paper product could leave behind particles that could become trapped in the follicles of the skin causing an ingrown hair.

 Reapply the replacement bandage given to you before leaving the studio as instructed. *also see instructions below on how to apply.

 Wear 2nd bandage for an additional 4 days.
 That is a total of 5 days under bandage.
 During this time it is safe to shower with the bandage in place, while being mindful not to overly saturate bandage.
 Swimming or bathing are prohibited for 2 weeks from time of session.

 On the final day you will remove the bandage and wash as you did before.

-Begin applying the aftercare moisturizer your artist recommends or supplies to you 2-3 times per day as the tattoo continues to peel and heal.
+Begin applying the aftercare serum I have provided 2-3 times per day as the tattoo continues to peel and heal.